StrangeBeeCorp/docs/docs/thehive/administration/taxonomies/add-a-custom-taxonomy.md

-# How to Activate or Deactivate a Taxonomy
+# How to Add a Custom Taxonomy

-This topic provides step-by-step instructions for activating and deactivating a [taxonomy](about-taxonomies.md) in TheHive.
+This topic provides step-by-step instructions for adding a custom [taxonomy](about-taxonomies.md) in TheHive.

-!!! warning "Manual activation required"
-    By default, MISP taxonomies are not activated, so their tags can't be added to cases, alerts, or observables.
-You must activate them manually.
+This is useful if you want to add taxonomies other than the default imported MISP taxonomies.

 {!includes/administrator-access-manage-taxonomies.md!}